How do I apply?

 We are sometimes asked what programs will be suitable for our prerequisites for homeopathic education.
 The CHC does not evaluate training programs; we certify homeopaths.
 However, the program that you choose should offer sequential, foundational training.
-We recommend that you choose programs that have been independently accredited through the Accreditation Commission for Homeopathic Education in North America (ACHENA.org), although this is not a requirement.
+We recommend that you choose programs that have been independently accredited through the Accreditation Commission for Homeopathic Education in North America (ACHENA.org), although this is not a requirement until 2018.

 Do I have to have all of my clinical training completed, including the 10 supervised cases, in order to apply to take the exam?

 No. You only have to have 500 hours of homeopathic training, and the Anatomy and Physiology and Pathology courses completed in order to take the exam.
-You will need to have all of the clinical training completed (250 clinical training hours and 10 supervised cases) in order to submit your 5 chronic cases for review.
+You will need to have all of the clinical training completed in order to submit your 5 chronic cases for review.

 I am looking for a supervisor, does he/she have to be certified to be acceptable?

 Yes.
 All supervisors must be certified by the CHC, the HANP, or the ABHt, and be in good standing in order to qualify.
 Even if you are enrolled in a school program, it is your responsibility to make sure the person who is doing your supervision is certified.

 Can I take the CHC certification exam if I live outside of North America?

 No. At this time we only offer the certification exam for those individuals residing in the US and Canada.

 I am looking for a teaching or clinical position as a homeopath.
 Can the CHC help me find one or refer me to someone who can?